yousefelassal/quote-cron/README.md

 > Always be a first-rate version of yourself, instead of a second-rate version of somebody else.

 > Patience is the companion of wisdom.

+> Ask yourself the secret of your success.
+Listen to your answer and practice it.